 Protein for muscle growth — FAQs

-Do males need more protein than females?
+Do men need more protein than women?

 Protein Intake for Women | How Much Should You be Getting per Day?